-The x-coordinate of the abutment or pier if the Global X alignment option is chosen, or the station coordinate on the station axis of the Bridge Path Coordinate System alignment.
+This represents the x-coordinate of the abutment or pier (if the Global X alignment option is chosen) or the station coordinate along the Bridge Path Coordinate System.

 Skew

 Each defined abutment or pier can have a skew angle, entered in degrees.
 The sign of the skew angle follows the left hand rule about the elevation axis (positive skew is clockwise).